Section 1. Concerning Council Member Duties

 Section 6.
 Publication and Review of Procedures

-The Council shall establish and follow written procedures for the evaluation of justices and judges.
-The Council shall publish the procedures in its biennial report to the Alaska Supreme Court and legislature, post them on its website, and provide them to justices and judges.
+The Council shall establish and follow written forms and procedures for the evaluation of justices and judges.
+The Council shall publish the procedures in its biennial report to the Alaska Supreme Court and Legislature, post them on its website, and provide them to justices and judges.
 The Council shall review these procedures at intervals not to exceed four years.

+(B) Communications with the public.
 Members of the public may wish to communicate their thoughts about the qualifications of applicants and the performance of judicial officers to individual Council members.
-All written communications between a Council member and any other person or organization regarding the qualifications of any applicant or the performance of any judicial officer should be forwarded to all other members; all oral communications regarding such matters should be shared with other members.
+All written communications between a Council member or Council staff and any other person or organization regarding the qualifications of any applicant or the performance of any judicial officer should be forwarded to all other members; all oral communications regarding such matters should be shared with other members.
 Council members may encourage people to communicate with the Council in writing or at a public hearing.

+(A) Individual Council member viewpoints.
 Council members may discuss their individual views about the qualifications of applicants and the performance of judicial officers with members of the public, including the applicants and judicial officers.
-Council members may not publicly discuss the views of other Council members about the qualifications of applicants and the performance of judicial officers.
+Council members may not disclose the views of other Council members about the qualifications of applicants and the performance of judicial officers.
 Communications and deliberations among Council members that occur in executive session, including discussion about the qualifications of an applicant or the performance of a judicial officer shall be kept confidential in accordance with the law and Council bylaws.
+In no circumstance shall a Council member make any representation regarding an applicant’s future chances of nomination, an individual Council member’s intentions regarding future votes, or any other topics held confidential by these bylaws.
+The Council may designate a Council member or staff person to convey recommendations to applicants regarding steps they could take to improve their qualifications and to judges to convey recommendations regarding steps they could take to improve their judicial performance.

 Section 1.
 Public Records